DevHunts-Com/whatspie-api-docs/docs/intro.md

 - **Group messages**: Depends on group size and message frequency
 - **QR code requests**: Limited to prevent abuse

-## Need Help?

-- 📖 Explore the detailed API documentation in the sidebar
-- 🐛 Report issues on our [GitHub repository](https://github.com/DevHunts-Com/whatspie-api-docs)
-- 🌐 Visit our [website](https://whatspie.com) for more information

 Let's get started with your WhatsApp integration! 🚀